 OhEmGee!
-There have been so so so SO many updates to the different social media platforms since January 2018, so I thought I’d put together a quick blog on the different social media trends, updates and tips that business owners need to know in 2018!
-I’ve tried to list at least a couple of items for every social media platform, however most of the info is in regards to Facebook and Instagram, as those are the two platforms that have undergone the most amount of change in the past 6 months.
+There have been so so so SO many updates to the different social media platforms since January, so we thought we’d put together a quick blog on the different 2018 social media trends, updates and tips that business owners need to know in 2018!
+We’ve tried to list at least a couple of items for every social media platform, however most of the info is in regards to Facebook and Instagram, as those are the two platforms that have undergone the most amount of change in the past 6 months.

 2018 Social Media Trends:

 Before we get started, we just wanted to take a quick moment to talk about engagement on social media platforms in 2018.
 Many of the updates to social platforms that we are am going to list here are related to engagement, as that is the direction that social media is heading in.
 Engagement doesn’t just mean clicking on an link, hitting the like button or tagging someone in the comments, it means meaningful conversations – and the more your social media content encourages and facilitates meaningful conversations, the better it will perform.

 - News Feed: One of the biggest updates that everyone is talking about are the changes to the Facebook news feed.
 Personal profile updates and content are going up, up, up and branded business posts are going down, down, down.

 - Pay to Play: It is going to be harder and harder to send people off the Facebook platform (to your website, blog or another social platform) without paying for the privilege.
 If you are posting links to your blog or website pages on the regular and rely on this strategy as a major traffic driver for your website then you are going to need to consider allocating some budget to boost those posts.

 - See First: There is a tool that your loyal followers can use to make sure that you don’t disappear from their news feeds.
 It’s called the ‘see first’ feature, and it enables users to tell Facebook that they WANT to see your content.